gauniverseorg/ga-docs/docs/Tutorials/reporting.md

 Timetables are vital for date-based queries.
 Here's how to create one in GA Universe:

-1. Navigate to the Relational section.
+1. Navigate to Data -> Data Model -> <your_data_model_name\> -> Relational -> Container Datetime
-2. Select Container DateTime.
+2. Click the + button in the bottom left corner
-3. Choose Add a New One.
+3. Assign the table a name
-4. Name the timetable.
+    - Note: This name can't be changed
-5. Assign a data source.
+4. Assign a data source.
-6. Define the Start Date.
+5. Define the Start Date.
-7. Configure the time span using Years Offset.
+6. Configure the time span using Years Offset.
+    - Note: the offset is how many years to be generated after the start date.
-8. Select languages if needed.
+7. Select languages if needed.

 <center>